 “Hirsutism | Superfluous Hair Growth” is a brief overview.

-Hirsutism may not be a familiar word to most people.
-But talk about excessive facial hair, unwanted hair, superfluous hair growth due to hormones or obesity and you have an audience.
+Most people may not be familiar with the word Hirsutism.
+Let’s talk about excessive facial hair, unwanted hair, superfluous hair growth due to hormones or obesity and you have an audience.

-This is more of a problem for women as facial and chest hair, in particular, are considered to be unnatural, undesirable, and unacceptable.
+This is more of a problem for women.
+Facial and chest hair, in particular, are considered unnatural, undesirable, and unacceptable.

 One “stray” hair may be normal and easy to get rid of even if it tends to grow back.
-It’s a different thing altogether when hair growth is excessive … out of control … and in less than desirable places.
-For most women this is the face (usually upper lip and chin) and chest.
+It’s a different thing altogether when hair growth is excessive.

 A broader definition of hirsutism includes male-pattern hair growth due to an unusual amount of the androgen hormone.
-This hormone is dominant in men though present in women to a lesser degree.
+This hormone is dominant in men although present in women to a lesser degree.

-Hair growth, in this case, is thicker and darker than the more normal downy-like (peach fuzz) hair, which is hardly noticeable … except for people who are bothered by and obsessed with the presence of any hair at all.
+Hair growth, in this case, is thick and dark.
+It’s in contrast to the more normal downy-like (peach fuzz) hair, which is hardly noticeable.

 Is My Condition Hirsutism?| Find Out.